Content Detail

 No serious pest problems.
 The stems can be thorny.

-White Shield osage-orange (Maclura pomifera ‘White Shield’):
+White Shield osage-orange (Maclura pomifera ‘White Shield’)

 A fruitless cultivar that has few to no thorns.
 It grows 35 feet high and wide, is fast-growing, and produces yellow fall color.
+White Shield osage-orange is moderately sensitive to drought.

 Donate